Necktie: Paisley

 Paisley is an ornamental textile design using the boteh (Persian: بته) or buta, a teardrop-shaped motif with a curved upper end.
 Of Persian origin, paisley designs became popular in the West in the 18th and 19th centuries, following imports of post-Mughal Empire versions of the design from India, especially in the form of Kashmir shawls, and were then replicated locally.
-The English language name for the patterns comes from the town of Paisley, in the west of Scotland, a centre for textiles where paisley designs were reproduced using jacquard looms.
-The pattern is still commonly seen in Britain and other English-speaking countries on neckties, waistcoats, and scarfs, and remains popular in other items of clothing and textiles in Iran and South and Central Asian countries.
+The English-language name for the patterns comes from the town of Paisley, in the west of Scotland, a center for textiles where paisley designs were reproduced on jacquard looms.
+The pattern is still commonly seen in Britain and other English-speaking countries on neckties, waistcoats, and scarves, and remains popular in other items of clothing and textiles in Iran and South and Central Asian countries.

 Some design scholars believe the buta is the convergence of a stylized floral spray and a cypress tree: a Zoroastrian symbol of life and eternity.
-The "bent" cedar is also a sign of strength and resistance but modesty.
+The "bent" cedar is also a sign of strength and resistance, but modesty.
 The floral motif originated in the Sassanid dynasty, was used later in the Safavid dynasty of Persia (1501–1736), and was a major textile pattern in Iran during the Qajar and Pahlavi dynasties.
 In these periods, the pattern was used to decorate royal regalia, crowns, and court garments, as well as textiles used by the general population.
-Persian and Central Asian designs usually range the motifs in orderly rows, with a plain background.
+Persian and Central Asian designs usually arrange the motifs in orderly rows, with a plain background.

 Occasions for neckties

 Traditionally, ties are a staple of office attire, especially for professionals.
 Proponents of the tie's place in the office assert that ties neatly demarcate work and leisure time.

 The theory is that the physical presence of something around your neck serves as a reminder to knuckle down and focus on the job at hand.
 Conversely, loosening the tie after work signals that one can relax.

-Outside of these environments, ties are usually worn especially when attending traditionally formal or professional events, including weddings, important religious ceremonies, funerals, job interviews, court appearances, and fine dining.
+Outside of these environments, ties are usually worn, especially at traditionally formal or professional events, such as weddings, important religious ceremonies, funerals, job interviews, court appearances, and fine dining.